-This is significant, since most people cannot see how a toxic marriage can be helped.
+Most people cannot see how a toxic marriage can be helped.
 Many think a toxic marriage should not be helped.
 We disagree on both counts.
 At times this puts us at odds with friends and family members who are advising their loved ones to give up and check out of the marriage.
 This is one reason why, when counseling a toxic couple (or any couple), we are not going to involve friends and family members in the process.
 Often, friends and family members are contributing to the marriage's demise.

 Linda and I use a four-step process in marriage saving.